zordius/fluxex/README.md

 Fluxex is context based flux implemention.
 Server side react rendering can be done easy when the flux is scoped under a request based context.
 Store and dispatcher are singletons in <a href="https://github.com/facebook/flux">Facebook flux</a>, but in fluxex they are not.

 **Fluxex**
-* Fluxex is an instance, it is constructed by context information.
+* Fluxex is an instance, it is constructed by provided context.
 * Fluxex can be serialized by `.toString()` and reconstructed by the serialized string.
 All server side store status can be transfered to client side by this way.

 **Action**
 * An action can be executed with `.execute()` method under a Fluxex instance.
 * When the action be `.execute()`, the Fluxex instance can be referenced by `this`.
+* `.execute()` will return a promise, so you can manage asynchronous actions in promise way.

 **Dispatcher**
 * the Fluxex instance itself is a dispatcher with `.dispatch()` method.